crowding/ansible-role-audio/index.md

 Writing the asound.conf gets quite repetitive so I plan to template it out from Ansible.

-### Playing simultaneously to multiple outputs (but see below)
+### <a name="multiple"></a>Playing simultaneously to multiple outputs using ALSA (but see below)

 ALSA has the ability to gang virtual devices together, but I won't be using it.
-The reason is because of clock skew -- generally, each sound card will have its own clock.
+The reason is because of clock skew -- generally, each sound card will have its own clock, and two clocks will slowly drift apart over time.
 There are some exceptions, wlike the chips used in the Griffin iMic, which sync their clocks to the USB bus.
-If you have synched sound outputs, here's how you'd set up virtual multiple output targets:
+If you have synched sound outputs, here's how you'd set up virtual multiple output
+targets:

 ```
  # -- output the same stereo signal to two outputs each of both